My legal responsibilities

 To apply, please read the conditions, fill out the form and send it duly signed to ÉEQ’s Company Services.

-Depending on the amount of your contribution, you may select one of several payment options.
-You must pay your annual contribution according to these choices.
+Depending on the amount of your contribution, different payment options are available to you.
+You will be required to pay your annual contributions according to these choices.

 |Online payment (credit card)||

 Your contribution must be less than $10 000.